 After removing candidates who were administered a previously used test form (who were scored using the same decisions employed at the time that form was originally used), scores were calculated for all remaining candidates based on the full set of 250 items.
-No candidates were flagged for an abnormally low or high score (z value outside +/- 3.0.
+No candidates were flagged for an abnormally low or high score (generally, z value outside +/- 3.0.
 Also, the 250 items were arbitrarily broken into 10 blocks of 25 items for each candidate; the 10 resulting subscores for each candidate were evaluated for outliers as well.
 For candidates with any subscore more than 3 standard deviations (SD) from their average z-score, the .xml file was examined closely for any issues.
 All outliers were removed from initial analyses; candidates with abnormal response patterns were also removed.
 Candidates who left more than 5 blanks were also removed from analysis.
+As a result of all of these factors, 1 candidate was removed from analysis.

-Candidates who had failed a previous HRPA examination (CKE, CHRP-KE, or CHRL-KE) scored lower than did those who had not (58.6% and 67.0%, respectively, on the full exam of

-250 items).
-This difference was meaningful and significant (t(110)=7.28, p<.001).
+Candidates who had failed a previous HRPA examination (CKE, CHRP-KE, or CHRL-KE) scored lower than did those who had not (59.3% and 67.5%, respectively, on the full exam of 250 items).
+This difference was meaningful and significant (t(122)=7.99, p<.001).
 In keeping with standard procedures, these candidates were removed from subsequent analyses.
-The CHRL-KE analysis proceeded with 219 candidates.
+The CHRL-KE analysis proceeded with 273 candidates.